Here are the most important things that you can do when

 - Sole proprietorship.
 These are the easiest businesses to form, requiring no paperwork or filing, but offer the least personal liability protection.

-Partnership.
-Partnerships are also relatively easy to form but allow you to split your company’s ownership with other people. - C-Corporation.
+- C-Corporation.
 C-Corporations are the most common type of corporation but likely aren’t a good choice unless you grow very large.

 - S-Corporation.
 An S-Corporation requires more paperwork to form than a partnership but offers tax advantages.